 LinkedIn Posting Timing Conclusion

-If you're interested in maximizing your social media marketing, you may also want to see the best times to post to Facebook for maximum exposure, reach, and sales.
+If you're interested in maximizing your social media marketing, you may also want to see the best times to post to Facebook and the best times to post on Twitter for maximum exposure, reach, and sales.